 Import Prices in Australia averaged 94.58 points from 1981 until 2022, reaching an all time high of 126.60 points in the first quarter of 2022 and a record low of 51.50 points in the third quarter of 1981.
 This page provides the latest reported value for - Australia Import Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Import Prices in Australia is expected to be 114.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Import Prices in Australia to stand at 116.00 in 12 months time.
-In the long-term, the Australia Import Prices is projected to trend around 110.00 Index Points in 2020, according to our econometric models.
+Import Prices in Australia is expected to be 120.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Import Prices is projected to trend around 111.00 points in 2023, according to our econometric models.